 - 4. For specific uses not identified in the table above, the transportation impact fee factor shall be determined by the city based on an evaluation of the traffic generating characteristics of the proposed development compared to specific uses listed in the table. - a.
-For non single family residential developments for which no traffic impact analysis is performed, the transportation impact fee shall be calculated based on the schedule set forth in subsection (3) above. - b.
-A change of use in an existing commercial, industrial, or institutional structure that does not involve a change in the square footage of the structure shall not require a new transportation impact fee unless the use requires a site plan review, conditional use permit or rezone-district amendment in which case a traffic study may be required and a transportation impact fee may be imposed based on the net increase in traffic.
-Alternatively, the transportation impact fee assessed shall be calculated based on the difference in Table Values for the new verses the previous use. - c.
+For non-single family residential developments for which no traffic impact analysis is performed, the transportation impact fee shall be calculated based on the schedule set forth in subsection (3) above. - b.
+A change of use in an existing commercial, industrial, or institutional structure that does not involve a change in the square footage of the structure shall not require a new transportation impact fee unless the use requires a site plan review, conditional use permit or rezone in which case a traffic study may be required and a transportation impact fee may be imposed based on the net increase in traffic.
+Alternatively, the transportation impact fee assessed shall be calculated based on the difference in Table Values for the new versus the previous use. - c.
 In many instances, a particular structure may include auxiliary uses associated with the primary land use.
 For example; in addition to the actual production of goods, manufacturing facilities usually also have office, warehouse, research, and other associated functions.
 The impact fees generally are assessed based on the primary land use.
-If the applicant can document that a secondary land use accounts for over twenty-five (25) percent of the gross floor area of the structure, and that the secondary use is not assumed in the trip generation or other impact data for the primary use, then the impact fees may be assessed based on the disaggregated square footage of the primary and secondary land use.

-- d.
-For an expansion, redevelopment, or modification of an existing development, the fee shall be based on the net increase in the impact of the new use and/or square footage as compared to the previous use and/or square footage. - e.
+If the applicant can document that a secondary land use accounts for over twenty-five (25) percent of the gross floor area of the structure, and that the secondary use is not assumed in the trip generation or other impact data for the primary use, then the impact fees may be assessed based on the disaggregated square footage of the primary and secondary land use. - d.
+For an expansion, redevelopment, or modification of an existing development, the fee shall be based on the net increase in the impact of the new use and/or square footage as compared to the previous use and/or square footage.

+- e.
 In the event that the proposed change of land use type, redevelopment, or modification results in a net decrease in the fee for the new use or development as compared to the previous use or development, there shall be no refund of impact fees previously paid. - f.
 For fees expressed per one thousand (1,000) square feet, the square footage shall be determined according to gross floor area, measured from the outside surface of exterior walls and excluding unfinished basements and enclosed parking areas.
-The fees shall be prorated and assessed based on actual floor area, not on the floor area rounded to the nearest one thousand (1,000) square feet. - 5.
-Transportation impact fees shall be due and payable prior to recording of the Final Plat for a residential subdivision, or at the time of Planning Clearance approval for Site Plans for multi-family or non-residential developments except for Minor Subdivisions, which can defer payment of the transportation impact fee to the time of building permit for each individual lot.
-Minor subdivisions for only residential land uses that defer the impact fees to the time of Planning Clearance are required to pay the fee in effect at the time of Planning Clearance approval. - 6.
-All transportation impact fees shall be deposited in a fund created by the city for transportation improvements until used to construct actual capital facilities and improvements on impacted local streets and intersections, or allocated to regional road improvements.
-Consistent with Section 17.19.060, the total amount of deposited impact fees may be used at the discretion of the Ccity to construct improvements to the local street network, or to regional street projects, so long as the fees are used to perform improvements to streets and/or intersections impacted by the development.
+The fees shall be prorated and assessed based on actual floor area, not on the floor area rounded to the nearest one thousand (1,000) square feet.

+5. All transportation impact fees shall be deposited in a fund created by the city for transportation improvements until used to construct actual capital facilities and improvements on impacted local streets and intersections, or allocated to regional road improvements.
+Consistent with Section 17.19.060, the total amount of deposited impact fees may be used at the discretion of the city to construct improvements to the local street network, or to regional street projects, so long as the fees are used to perform improvements to streets and/or intersections impacted by the development.